 How Lump-Sum Settlements Work

-Although a judge must approve them first, Compromise and Release Agreements allow injured workers to take a one-time lump-sum settlement for past, present and expected wage losses or for both their wage losses and their medical benefits.
+Although a judge must approve them first, Compromise and Release Agreements allow injured workers to take a one-time lump-sum settlement for past, present, and expected wage losses or for both their wage losses and their medical benefits.
 If approved, an injured worker could receive his or her settlement in as little as one week.
 In addition, only the interest on deferred amounts is taxable.

 The answer to the question of whether or not you should sign such an agreement is more complicated.

 Essentially, the answer depends on the value of your case.
 What is that value?
-Ultimately, it is a number that takes into account factors such as the nature and extent of your injury, the medical treatments you have had or may need in the future, the amount of wages or salary you make, your age and a number of other things.
+Ultimately, it is a number that takes into account factors such as the nature and extent of your injury, the medical treatments you have had or may need in the future, the number of wages or salary you make, your age, and a number of other things.

 You need to consider the fact that it ultimately comes down to your own discretion.
 There are some people who are not keen on the concept of not knowing how much money they will get over the course of their weekly payout.
 These people prefer to just receive everything at once.
 We suggest you be cautious and don’t let dollar signs blind you from reality.
 Take a step back, look at the big picture and evaluate your decision.
 Be aware that you may not get offered enough money and because of this, you run out before you can go back to work.
 You want to ensure you have enough money to cover future medical bills in the unfortunate event your condition worsens.

 In many situations, worker’s compensation insurance companies will probably try and give you an amount of money that is less than you actually deserve.
 The most beneficial thing you can do for yourself is to hire a workers’ compensation attorney.
 At Philadelphia worker’s compensation lawyers we assign a legal professional to you and your case who will work diligently on your side.
 As a result of this, the insurance company will be a lot less likely to try and take advantage of your situation.
 Having the right lawyer will go a long way and could end up helping you financially.